lseman/lseman.github.io/_pages/about.md

 #### Current Positions
 - Visiting Professor of the PosAutomação (Automation and Systems Graduate Program) at Federal University of Santa Catarina (UFSC)
-- Professor of the Gradute Program in Applied Computing (MCA) at Universidade do Vale do Itajaí (UNIVALI)

 #### Areas of Expertise
 - Modeling, control, and optimization strategies (linear, nonlinear, and mixed integer programming)